jjinux/doc-code-verify/README.md

 own line.
 However, putting other things on the line, such as comment markers, is generally okay.

-If you want to merge an example in the middle of a line and automatically trim whitespace around the example, use this syntax (notice the parenthesis around the MERGE):
+If you want to verify an example in the middle of a line and automatically trim whitespace around the example, use this syntax (notice the parenthesis around the VERIFY):

-	This line shows how to merge a (MERGE(small_example)) inline.
+	This line shows how to verify a (VERIFY(small_example)) inline.

 Example names can contain anything, except a closing parenthesis.
 They can even contain whitespace, but whitespace is significant!